YOROBIZ/heara/README.md

-# CostClock
+# Heara

-**See what your time actually costs.**
+**Hear what truly matters.**

 ## 🎯 The Problem

-Professionals have **zero visibility** on how their time is actually spent and what it costs (financially AND cognitively).
-Meetings happen without accountability, deep work gets fragmented, and nobody measures the real impact.
+Professionals lose track of how their time is actually spent.
+Conversations drift, focus fragments, and the cost—financial and cognitive—remains invisible.

 ## 💡 The Solution

-CostClock is a smart productivity timer that:
+Heara is a calm productivity companion that:
-- **Tracks your work sessions** (Focus, Deep Work, Meetings, Breaks)
+- **Observes your work sessions** (Focus, Deep Focus, Conversation, Pause)
-- **Calculates meeting costs in real-time** (direct + opportunity cost)
+- **Reveals conversation costs in real-time** (direct + opportunity cost)
-- **Provides behavioral analytics** (when are you actually productive?)
+- **Understands your rhythm** (when you're most focused, when to pause)
-- **Works offline-first** (your data never leaves your device)
+- **Protects your privacy** (your data never leaves your device)

 ## 🚀 Tech Stack